jaafaralaswad/ME700-A1/README.md

 a = 0, \quad b = 20.
 $$

-The solver successfully finds the second root at $c = 1.414185$ after $15$ iterations.
+The solver successfully finds the second root at $c \approx 1.414$ after $15$ iterations.